MusicWeb International One of the most grown-up review sites around 2024

 Uribe Holguín, Guillermo (1880-1971) was a Colombian composer who wrote a cello concerto in 1962.

-Uzenbayeva, Gulzhan is a composer and pianist from Kazakhstan who wrote a cello concerto.
+Uzenbayeva, Gulzhan (b.1964) is a composer and pianist from Kazakhstan who wrote a cello concerto.

 Vaage, Knut (b.1961) is a Norwegian composer who wrote a cello concerto called Relieff in 2021.
-An excerpt from the premiere can be heard on YouTube played by Amalie Stalheim.
+This was premiered by, and recorded by Amalie Stalheim for Lawo and may be heard on YouTube.

 Vacchi, Fabio (b.1949) is an Italian composer who wrote a concerto for cello (or viola) in 2018 which can be heard on YouTube played by Enrico Dindo.
 He also wrote Tre veglie for mezzosoprano, cello and orchestra in 1999.